dweaver484/Algorithms/README.md

 # Algorithms
-Assortment of data structures and algorithms
+Collection of data structures and algorithms